antct/qps-limit/readme.md

         resource = {}
 ```

-> Debug code using partial data
+> Debugging code using only partial data

 ```python
 Limiter(